MicrosoftDocs/architecture-center/docs/example-scenario/iot/builders-developers-operators.md

 ## Application developer

 IoT application developers can be ISVs, SIs, or organizations.
-Application developers might collaborate closely with device builders on new categories of devices, and with solution operators to ensure adequate solution monitoring and maintenance.
+Application developers might collaborate closely with device builders on new device categories, and with solution operators to ensure adequate solution monitoring and maintenance.

 Just as device builders provide updates to devices in the field, application developers provide application updates to fix issues, add new features, and improve stability and performance.